Affiliate links on Android Authority may earn us a commission. Learn more.

 How to uninstall apps and other programs on a Mac

-If you’re used to Windows, removing apps on a Mac can often seem strange.
+If you’re used to Windows, the finer details of using a Mac can often seem strange.
 Where’s the uninstaller program or menu option?
 Don’t worry.
-It’s frequently straightforward to delete an app, and you’ll sometimes have a choice of where to delete them.
+It’s usually pretty simple to delete an app, and you’ll sometimes have a choice of where to delete them.
 Here’s how to uninstall apps and programs on a Mac.

 How to uninstall apps and programs on a Mac using Finder

-The simplest and most common way to remove a Mac app is through the Finder, the interface you use to navigate files and folders.
+The simplest and most common way to remove a Mac app is through the Finder, which you use to navigate files and folders.
 It may require some searching, but the process itself is simple.
 We’ll show you how to uninstall apps and programs in just a few steps.